-More people have now died from COVID-19 than during the SARS outbreak, but no death has been reported in Europe so far.
-Less than 50 suspected cases have been registered on the continent but the EU insists coordinated action is required to keep these figures low.
+More people have now died from the new coronavirus than during the 2002-2003 SARS outbreak, but no deaths have been reported in Europe so far and the continent has only 46 confirmed virus cases.

-COVID-19 is caused by a member of the coronavirus family that’s a close cousin to the severe acute respiratory syndrome and Middle East respiratory syndrome viruses that have caused outbreaks in the past.
+COVID-19 is caused by a member of the coronavirus family that’s a close cousin to the severe acute respiratory syndrome and Middle East respiratory syndrome viruses.